Proper software pricing is a key component of optimizing your software marketing strategy.

-In the current software marketplace, many vendors are moving to a multi-level software pricing strategy: They may continue to have a higher-priced one-time license software product, but are also trying to take advantage of the move to various services business models to create a lower-end subscription-based product to reach a broader customer base.
+In the current software marketplace, many vendors are moving to a multi-level pricing strategy: They may continue to have a higher-priced one-time license software product, but are also trying to take advantage of the move to various services business models to create a lower-end subscription-based product to reach a broader customer base.
 There may be multiple such products.
 And often the service or subscription-based product is sold and marketed through the channel or partners.

 How does one define an effective pricing strategy to make sure you're capturing as much as possible of the available market, while at the same time minimizing any channel conflict?